Carole Lombard: Aftermath

-Lombard's funeral was January 21 at Forest Lawn Memorial Park Cemetery in Glendale, California.
-She was interred beside her mother under the name of Carole Lombard Gable.
-Despite remarrying twice following her death, Gable was interred beside Lombard when he died in 1960.

-Lombard's final film, To Be or Not to Be, directed by Ernst Lubitsch and co-starring Jack Benny, a satire about Nazism and World War II, was in post-production at the time of her death.
-Allegedly, it has been said that film's producers decided to cut a line in which Lombard's character asks, "What can happen on a plane?" out of respect for the circumstances surrounding her death.
-However, there is no indication that this line existed and was removed posthumously, according to the film's PSA file.
 When The Jack Benny Program aired on January 18, Jack Benny did not attend the live radio broadcast.
-At its opening, announcer Don Wilson stated Jack would not appear that night, but did not explain why.
+At its opening, announcer Don Wilson stated Benny would not appear that night, but did not explain why.
 The show that night did not feature any comedy, just musical numbers.
 Lombard had been scheduled to appear on the following Sunday's broadcast.

+Lombard's funeral was January 21 at Forest Lawn Memorial Park Cemetery in Glendale, California.
+She was interred beside her mother under the name of Carole Lombard Gable.
+Despite remarrying twice following her death, Gable was interred beside Lombard when he died in 1960.To Be or Not to Be, Lombard's final film, was in post-production at the time of her death.
+Allegedly, the film's producers decided to cut a line in which Lombard's character asks "What can happen on a plane?" out of respect for the circumstances surrounding her death.
+Although, there is no indication that this line existed and was removed posthumously, the film's script as filed with the Production Code Administration included the addendum:

 At the time of her death, Lombard had been scheduled to star in the film They All Kissed the Bride; when production started, she was replaced by Joan Crawford.
 Crawford donated all of her salary for the film to the Red Cross, which had helped extensively in the recovery of bodies from the air crash.

 Shortly after Lombard's death, Gable, who was inconsolable and devastated by his loss, joined the United States Army Air Forces.
 Lombard had asked him to do that numerous times after the United States had entered World War II.
 After officer training, Gable headed a six-man motion picture unit attached to a B-17 bomb group in England to film aerial gunners in combat, flying five missions himself.
 In December 1943, the United States Maritime Commission announced that a Liberty ship named in her honor would be launched.
-Gable attended the launch of the SS Carole Lombard on January 15, 1944, the two-year anniversary of Lombard's war bond drive.
+Gable attended the launch of the SS Carole Lombard on January 15, 1944, the second anniversary of Lombard's war bond drive.
 The ship was involved in rescuing hundreds of survivors from sunken ships in the Pacific and returning them to safety.

-In 1962, Jill Winkler Rath, widow of publicist Otto Winkler, filed a $100,000 lawsuit against the $2,000,000 estate of Clark Gable in connection with Winkler's death.
+In 1962, Jill Winkler Rath, widow of publicist Otto Winkler, filed a $100,000 lawsuit against the $2 million estate of Clark Gable in connection with Winkler's death.
 The suit was dismissed in Los Angeles Superior Court.
 Rath, in her action, claimed Gable promised to provide financial aid for her if she would not bring suit against the airline involved.
 Rath stated she later learned that Gable settled his claim against the airline for $10.
-He did so because he did not want to repeat his grief in court and subsequently provided her no financial aid in his will."Woman Suing Gable Estate For $100,000".
+He did so because he did not want to repeat his grief in court, and subsequently he provided her no financial aid in his will."Woman Suing Gable Estate For $100,000".
 The Hartford Courant.
 August 18, 1961.